markwwen/wen-doc/aws_dl_setting.md

-# Build Deep Learning Enviroment in AWS By Docker
+# Build Deep Learning Enviroment in AWS by Docker
 This note will show how to build a deep learning enviroment in aws server p2 instance(image: ubuntu 16.04 64-bit) by docker.

 ## Steps